United States Forest Service: History

 In 1876, Congress formed the office of Special Agent in the Department of Agriculture to assess the quality and conditions of forests in the United States.
 Franklin B. Hough was appointed the head of the office.
 In 1881, the office was expanded into the newly formed Division of Forestry.
 The Forest Reserve Act of 1891 authorized withdrawing land from the public domain as forest reserves managed by the Department of the Interior.
 In 1901, the Division of Forestry was renamed the Bureau of Forestry.

 The Transfer Act of 1905 transferred the management of forest reserves from the United States General Land Office of the Interior Department to the Bureau of Forestry, henceforth known as the United States Forest Service.
-Gifford Pinchot was the first United States Chief Forester in the Presidency of Theodore Roosevelt.
+Gifford Pinchot was the first United States chief forester in the presidency of Theodore Roosevelt.

 A historical note to include is that the National Park Service was created in 1916 to manage Yellowstone and several other parks; in 1956, the Fish and Wildlife Service became the manager of lands reserved for wildlife.
 The Grazing Service and the United States General Land Office were combined to create the Bureau of Land Management in 1946.
 Also of note was that it was not until 1976 that the Federal Land Policy and Management Act became the national policy for retaining public land for federal ownership.

 Significant federal legislation affecting the Forest Service includes the Weeks Act of 1911, the Taylor Grazing Act of 1934, P.L.
 73-482; the Multiple Use – Sustained Yield Act of 1960, P.L.
 86-517; the Wilderness Act, P.L.
 88-577; the National Forest Management Act, P.L.
 94-588; the National Environmental Policy Act, P.L.
 91–190; the Cooperative Forestry Assistance Act, P.L.
 95-313; and the Forest and Rangelands Renewable Resources Planning Act, P.L.
 95-307.

 From the early 1900s to the present, there has been a fierce rivalry over control of forests between the Department of Agriculture and the Department of the Interior.
 Their roles overlap but numerous proposals to combine the two have failed.
-Most recently, in 2009, the Government Accountability Office (GAO) evaluated whether the Forest Service should be moved from the Department of Agriculture to the Department of the Interior, which already manages some 438 e6acre of public land through the National Park Service, the Fish and Wildlife Service, and the Bureau of Land Management.
+In 2009, the Government Accountability Office (GAO) evaluated whether the Forest Service should be moved from the Department of Agriculture to the Department of the Interior, which already manages some 438 e6acre of public land through the National Park Service, the Fish and Wildlife Service, and the Bureau of Land Management.
 GAO ultimately did not offer a recommendation upon the conclusion of its performance audit.
 The Forest Service remains a part of the USDA.

+In March 2026, President Donald Trump announced his plans to move the Forest Service's headquarters from Washington D.C. to Salt Lake City, Utah, and to close research facilities in 31 states.